 Due to a lack of scientific tradition in our country, Spanish (and Catalan) governments have never made science a priority and well into the 21st century the science and innovation budget is less than half the average of the European Union.
 Increasing public awareness of the key role of science in our society could help reversing this situation.
-We are witnessing such a change with the pandemic: the public is well aware that the astounding speed at which effective vaccines have been produced has been possible only by a tremendous and coordinate effort of toplevel science.
+We are witnessing such a change with the pandemic: the public is well aware that the astounding speed at which effective vaccines have been produced has been possible only by a tremendous and coordinate effort of top-level science.
 Given the diversity of IMTech (mathematics and statistics, computer science, engineering) we are well positioned to reach the public and illustrate the role of science and technology through our research.
-We aim at having a significant impact through media and the organization of events addressed to students and postdocs in dissemination as part of their global training.
+We aim at having a significant impact through media and the organization of events addressed to students and the society at large.
+Finally we intend to involve our PhD students and postdocs in dissemination as part of their global training.